Skip to main content

-The Victorian Scientific and Naturalists Expeditions of
+The Victorian Natural History Expeditions of

 The Gentlemen Collectors

-Thomas Bowyer-Bower was born in Brighton in 1862.
+Thomas Henry Bowyer-Bower was born in Brighton in 1862.
 A Victorian “Gentlemen Collector”, he was associated with the high-profile Naturalist and Taxidermist, Walter Burton FZS of Wardour St, London.
 Walter Burton FZS was the youngest son of Victorian Naturalist & Taxidermist, Henry J Burton.

 Victorian scientific expeditions in the early and mid-Victorian period were high-risk, costly and perilous adventures.